 Adjust Mouse/Stick Sensitivity: Adjust how sensitive mouse/stick controls are.

 Similar Games With More Accessibility Features for Controls

 If you want to play Art Of Rally, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Art Of Rally has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in Art Of Rally which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.